Marino Salas

-Marino Salas Ortega (born October 2, 1981) is a former Major League Baseball relief pitcher, now playing for the Athletics Bologna in the Italian Serie A Federale.
+Marino Salas Ortega (born October 2, 1981) is a Dominican former Major League Baseball relief pitcher, now playing for the Athletics Bologna in the Italian Serie A Federale.

 Career

 Salas was previously claimed off waivers from the Baltimore Orioles by the Milwaukee Brewers on February 1, 2007.
 He played for Milwaukee's Double-A and Triple-A clubs, the Huntsville Stars and the Nashville Sounds.
 On December 7, 2007, Salas was traded to the Pittsburgh Pirates along with Kevin Roberts for Salomón Torres.
 He became a free agent at the end of the 2008 season.

 He also played in Italy for BSC Rovigo, as a starting pitcher.

 On August 1, 2015, he pitched a no-hitter against Grosseto at the Jannella Stadium, in a playoff game.